ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/python/python.md

 ## Set up

 Here we'll learn how to deploy backend code with Code Capsules and Flask.
 Because Code Capsules connects with GitHub to deploy code, you'll need a [GitHub](www.github.com) account to follow this tutorial.
-We'll use a sample Flask application provided by Code Capsules to demonstrate deployment – you can find the GitHub repository for the application here: https://github.com/codecapsules-io/demo-python
+We'll use a sample Flask application provided by Code Capsules to demonstrate deployment – you can find the GitHub repository for the application [here](https://github.com/codecapsules-io/demo-python)

 To deploy this repository, we'll need to fork the application by clicking "Fork" at the top right of the GitHub repository.
 Once forked, we're ready to deploy the application – feel free to make any edits to it, otherwise continue.